You Can Learn a Lot by Studying the Most Successful Social Media Campaigns in 2014

 The famous ALS Ice Bucket Challenge

 2014 was the year you saw friends, coworkers, family members, and celebrities participate in the ALS Ice Bucket Challenge.
-This was a dare that encouraged people to dump a freezing cold bucket of ice water on themselves in order to raise money and awareness for Amyotrophic Lateral Sclerosis.
+This was a dare that encouraged people to dump a freezing cold bucket of ice water on themselves to raise money and awareness for Amyotrophic Lateral Sclerosis.
 The viral trending of one of the most successful social media campaigns went beyond anything imaginable.
 Hundreds of thousands of people undertook the challenge to raise money and awareness for ALS.
 According to Facebook, over 17 million videos were shared that were viewed over 10 billion times by 440 million people.
 Over $115 million was raised for the ALS organization.